zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Adjust the Audio Mixing Volume (adjustAudioMixingVolume)
+#### Adjusts the Audio Mixing Volume (adjustAudioMixingVolume)

 ```
 - (int)adjustAudioMixingVolume:(NSInteger)volume;
 ```

 This method adjusts the volume during audio mixing.
-Call this API when you are in a channel.
+Call this method when you are in a channel.

 <table>
 <colgroup>